 Also known as Descemet’s tears, Haab’s striae are horizontal breaks in the Descemet membrane associated with congenital glaucoma.
 It is named after Otto Haab (Swiss ophthalmologist).
 These occur because Descemet’s membrane is less elastic than the corneal stroma.

 Tears are usually peripheral, concentric with limbus, and appear as lines with double contours.
-Vertically oriented breaks in the Descemet’s membrane have been associated with birth trauma (e.g. forceps deliver).
+Vertically oriented breaks in the Descemet’s membrane have been associated with birth trauma (e.g. forceps delivery).
 Haab’s striae are formed as curvilinear breaks in Descemet’s membrane which occurs due to stretching of the cornea in primary congenital glaucoma.

 The orientations of the striae are mostly horizontal, or concentric to the limbus.
 There may be single or multiple horizontal breaks in Descemet’s membrane (Haab’s stria).
-Although Haab’s striae are common in infants and children, the rare incidences of striae in adults have also been found in the literature.
+Although Haab’s striae are common in infants and children, rare incidences of striae in adults have also been found in the literature.
 Haab’s striae are the hallmarks of congenital glaucoma.

 They are seen as tears in Descemet’s membrane during slit-lamp examination and gonioscopy.

 Prevalence of Haab’s Striae